colinmorris/colinmorris.github.com/_posts/2016-07-01-dreaming-rbms.markdown

 Our baseline's not looking so hot now.
 It's interesting to note some mistakes here that the RBM model almost never makes.
 For example, it never flubs the formatting of a URL.
 It's also very good at picking a consistent scheme for case and separators for each name, e.g.:

     SAPAPP
-    ruby-fale-project
+    rails_work_app
     DataTownSample
     java-mails-rails

 This is where being able to see the whole string at once really comes in handy.
-When our Markov model has generated as far as "mails", it doesn't have enough context to know whether it should make `java-mails-rails` or `java-mailsRails` or `java-mails_Rails` (great repo name, btw).
+When our Markov model has generated as far as "java-mails", it doesn't have enough context to know whether it should make `java-mails-rails` or `java-mailsRails` or `java-mails_Rails`.
 We can always feed it even *more* context, but a window of 5 already leads to a lot of copy-pasting from the training set.
 For example, `shutupmrnotific` is funny, but it's just a truncation of a repo from the training set, `shutupmrnotification`.

 <!-- But there are also other less flammable strawmen?
 HMMs? -->